An official website of the United States government

 305th Maintenance Group fact sheet

 The mission of the 305th Operations Group is to deploy worldwide from America's Eastern Gateway, to perform aerial refueling and airlift, in support of tactical, strategic, reconnaissance, transport, and bombardment forces in high-threat and chemical warfare environments.
 The group is comprised of the 2nd Air Refueling Squadron, 6th Airlift Squadron, 32nd Air Refueling Squadron, 911th Air Refueling Squadron, and the 305th Operations Support Squadron.
-The group flies the C-17 Globemaster III, KC-10 Extender, and KC-46A Pegasus in support of worldwide operations.
+The group flies the C-17 Globemaster III and KC-46A Pegasus in support of worldwide operations.

 305th Operations Group fact sheet